-- Self Rising Flour – Plain Flour can absolutely be used instead, but you will need to add extra Baking Powder and Baking Soda to it.
-To make this recipe with Plain or All-Purpose Flour, add 1 1/2 teaspoon of Baking Powder and 1/2 teaspoon of Baking Soda.
+- Self Rising Flour: Plain / AP Flour can absolutely be used instead, but you will need to add extra Baking Powder and Baking Soda to it.
+Scroll down to the FAQ section below for the ratios.

 How to make Cheese Pancakes

 These pancakes are extremely simple to make – and just as quick.
 It almost took me longer to grate the cheese than it took me to prepare the pancake batter!

 There are basically only three steps to follow to prepare the batter: mix the wet ingredients, add the dry ingredients and fold in the cheese.
 Easy peasy!

 Here is how to make savory pancakes: